DqwertyC/end-relay-packs/README.md

 # End Relay Packs
-Data and Resource Pack for Kenadian's "End Relay" idea, originally posted here: https://www.youtube.com/watch?v=L1i4izl25V4
+Data and Resource Pack for Kenadian's "End Relay" idea, originally posted here: https://www.youtu.be/L1i4izl25V4

+Video of datapack in action: https://youtu.be/vaMy4XQWOAw

 Install both the resource pack and the datapack for everything to work smoothly!